queeno/dob-api/README.md

 - The integration tests only cover local running components (AWS infrastructure is not in scope for now).
 - There is missing logic to replicate the count days functionality for testing reasons.

+#### Edge case

+If your birthday falls on the 29th February and the current year is not a leap year, then the app assumes you celebrate on 1st March.
+Feel free to celebrate on the 28th otherwise!